 As you’ll find with many of the CO2 regulator models, they use a solenoid valve.
 This is an electromechanically operated valve that uses an electric current to help emit carbon dioxide to your plants.
 It’s a helpful thing to have with one of these regulators so be sure to check to see if the model you are interested in has one.

-Pros and Cons of Using Carbon Dioxide
+Pros and Cons of Utilizing Carbon Dioxide in Plant Growth

 Can I Use Carbon Dioxide Regulators at Night?